Getting Started with Blazor Calendar Component

 - Press Ctrl+` to open the integrated terminal in Visual Studio Code.

-.csprojfile is located. - Run the following commands to install Syncfusion.Blazor.Calendars and Syncfusion.Blazor.Themes and restore dependencies:
+.csprojfile is located. - Run the following commands to install a Syncfusion.Blazor.Calendars and Syncfusion.Blazor.Themes NuGet packages and ensure all dependencies are installed.

 dotnet restoreNOTE